authsignal/authsignal-ruby/README.md

 Authsignal's server side signal API has four main calls `track_action`, `get_action`, `get_user`, `identify`, .
 These examples are assuming that the SDK is being called from a Ruby on Rails app, adapt depending on your framework.

 ### Track Action
 The track action call is the main api call to send actions to authsignal, the default decision is to `ALLOW` actions, this allows you to call track action as a means to keep an audit trail of your user activity.

-Add to the rules in the admin portal or the default decion to influence the flows for your end users.
+Add to the rules in the admin portal or the change default decision to influence the flows for your end users.
 If a user is not enrolled with authenticators, the default decision is to `ALLOW`.

 ```ruby
 response = Authsignal.track_action({